Watch the video or read the article below:

 Step 4: Count how many items are in each bin and then sketch a rectangle on the graph that corresponds to the percentage of the total that bin fills.
 In this sample data set, the first bin (20-30) has 1 item, 70-80 has two items.
 If an item falls on a bin boundary (i.e. 80), place it in the next bin up (80 would go in 80-90).

-Tip: If you’re unsure about how many bins to choose, consider making a rough chart online.
+Tip: If you’re unsure about how many bins to choose, consider making a rough chart online with this Shodor.org tool.
 Play around with the bins (change the interval size) until you get a chart that you like the look of.

 Tip: Choosing where to place the frequency ticks is also somewhat of a judgment call and is rarely an exact science.
 For example, if you had 21 items, you could place your ticks at 5% although each item would be slightly less than 5%.
 Bear that in mind when you sketch the graph.